WLAN-Pi/.github/contributing.md

 ## Where do I go from here?

 If you've noticed a bug or have a specific feature request, make one!

-It's typically best if you get confirmation of your bug or approval for your feature request this way before starting to code.
+Please get confirmation and approval of your bug (is it reproducible? how so?) or feature request (does it fit with the project?) before starting to code.
+If you're fixing a bug, open an issue on the respective repo.
+For features, start a [discussion](https://github.com/WLAN-Pi/feedback/discussions/categories/general-feedback) before coding.

 ## Get the style right